 In numerous fields of application, electronic components and assemblies must be specially sealed in order to be protected against the effects of water, condensate, dust or dirt.
 A special challenge for the sealing process of printed circuit boards is their assembly with electromechanical components such as tactile switches.
-In the following, we present the three most common processes, conformal coating,potting and dip coating.
+In the following, we present the two most common processes, conformal coating and potting.

 In conformal coating, a distinction is made between dip coating and selective coating with a spray head.
 With selective coating, only critical components and contacts can be coated, thus saving costs by using less material.
 Coating protects against condensation or contamination and also provides ESD protection.
 In the case of MICON and RACON, the flexible pressure piece should be left out during coating, as otherwise coating particles can flake off when the button is subsequently actuated.